Nickolodeon98/compiler-construction-project/README.md

 # compiler-construction-project
-My first construction of actual compiler using C language.
+My first construction of actual compiler using Java language.